0

 2: a situation that has no hope of making progress

-These pieces of evidence of the historical, cultural, and poetic dimensions of the borderlands are thus unearthed from nowness oblivion, forging an augmented reality to the aid of collective reflection.
+The visual repertoire is enriched with quotes from ordinary people and historical figures, excerpts from government documents, interviews, social media, fragments of poems and song lyrics.
+These pieces of evidence of the historical, cultural, and poetic dimensions of the borderlands are thus unearthed from nowness oblivion, forging an augmented reality that encourages collective reflection.

 Book photos by Luca Quagliato